vasyliev123/todocli/README.md

 # CLI To-Do list

-Simple cli to-so list implemented in python.
+Simple cli to-do list implemented in python.

 You can add, list and remove tasks